TRAVEL GUIDE TO BOSTON

 BOSTON COMMON

-2. CATCH A GAME AT fenway park
+2. CATCH A GAME AT FENWAY PARK

 Aside from Wrigley Field which holds a special place in my heart, Fenway Park — the oldest in the MLB — is one of the coolest stadiums I’ve visited.
 If you are in the city during the MLB season, don’t pass up the chance to see the Green Monster.
 Even if you visit during the off-season, you can still get a tour of the park.
 Check those out here.

-3. BOSTON MARATHON
+3. CROSS THE BOSTON MARATHON FINISH LINE

 My first visit to Boston coincided with the Boston Marathon because well, I ran it!
 While the end of that story isn’t my favorite (that’s a story for another time) it’s still so exciting to see how much the city celebrates this marathon.
 There is truly not another marathon like it and even if you are visiting when the Marathon isn’t happening, you can still check out the finish line.
 It gets repainted every year.